petergoulas/PiercingByHellen/README.md

 # PiercingByHellen

-# Simple website for piercingss
+# Simple website for piercings

 if you wanna see it live visit: https://petergoulas.github.io/PiercingByHellen/

+The contact form is connected to a google sheets